 Clinical Administration - CAHM

 The Division provides a variety of contractual services designed to enhance quality of care.
-These currently include nursing home medical director positions at Lucy Corr (Bohannon), and Bon View (Bergman) as well as Hospice of Virginia (Selby-Penczak).
+These currently include nursing home medical director positions at Lucy Corr (Bohannon), and Bon View (Bergman).
 Peter Boling has served as a medical advisor and medical director in nursing home care settings (7 years), various home health agencies including a role as a member of the Strategic Advisory Board for Amedisys which is the largest private home care agency in the US, and hospices.
 Boling and Parsons have provided services as federal monitors for distressed nursing homes.
 Working with Jay Holdren, Peter Boling is an internal advisor to VCU Health System in developing initiatives in the continuum of geriatric care and holds specific roles as Medical Director of Post-Acute Services for the health system and as a geriatrician consultant to Virginia Premier Health plan.

 After Hours - All Sites